honeycombio/happy-o11ydays/README.md

 # Use this program to draw other pictures

-This code generates the heatmap image from a .png.
+This code generates the heatmap image from a PNG image.
+You can translate a PNG of your choice into a heatmap!

+## Shrink your PNG to the right size

 Create an image that is:

 - .png, in RGBA color format (this is pretty normal)
 - 26-50 pixels tall
-- up to 100 pixels wide (wider is OK, but 100 is nice for a ten-minute time range)
+- about 100 pixels wide (wider is OK, but 100 is nice for a ten-minute time range)
 - with a white and/or transparent background

+## Get a heatmap-friendly version of your PNG

+Now, run a script to setup the input files:

+`./setup path/to/your/png`

+If you get errors about not connecting to Honeycomb, that's OK, it means it failed to send a trace, and it doesn't matter for this script.

+The setup script will

+- create a directory called input/custom
-- containing a picture in shades of blue (red and green components are ignored)
+- put a config.json in it
-- ideally no more than 10 shades of blue

-Put that image in the 'input' directory.
-Then change `input/happyO11ydays.json`, and put your filename in the `heatmap.imageFile` attribute.

-There's other configuration in there; you're free to change the images that it tries to draw in the stacked graph and in the trace.
-You can also provide text to put in the span names of the trace.
-These have very persnickety limitations that are not yet documented.
+- copy in some default files for the trace view and stacked graph
+- turn your PNG into what it'll look like as a heatmap.

+## Tweak your PNG

+Open the file `input/custom/heatmap.png`.

+This should look like your input PNG, but heatmappier.
+Now, tweak this in a pixel editor.
+Change which pixels are which colors.
+It'll work best if you stick with the colors in it.
+(There are ten possible colors plus white.
+Maybe they aren't all in there.
+Check the code in setup.ts if you want the full list.)

+Save the file.

-Run this program again.
+## Run the program with your custom input

+`./run input/custom/config.json`

+This should make a heatmap of your image!

+## Further customizations

+You can change other items.
+This isn't fully documented but here are some hints:

+`song.txt` contains lines (newline delimited) and verses delimited by 🎼 (sorry).

+`house.png` contains a tree (oops) that'll show up in a stacked graph.
+The way this works is pretty weird.

+`circle.png` contains an attempt at a circle to draw in the trace.
+You can make more 10-pixels-wide (ish) images, and add them to the list of waterfall images in `config.json`.
+The way it works is a little weird; the first (leftmost) bar of solid color on each row will be represented by the span, and the rest will be span events, I think.

+The Christmas input is customized for attributes on the events that show in the heatmap, but how that works is _very_ weird, so I'll change it before I try to explain it.

+## Share your results

+If you come up with some fun input, make a PR to this repository!

-Now go do the HEATMAP(height) and see what it looks like.
-Tweet a screenshot at @honeycombio please!
+And tweet a screenshot at @honeycombio please!

 [Blackbird poem](https://www.poetryfoundation.org/poems/45236/thirteen-ways-of-looking-at-a-blackbird)